 give to the poor and you will have treasure in heaven, and come, follow me.”

-When the young man heard this saying, he went away grieved, for he was holding
+22 When the young man heard this saying, he went away grieved, for he was holding many possessions.’
+(Matthew19)

-Comparing Jesus' advice with Paul's advice we see that Jesus was applying the principle of 'if thy right eye offendeth you, pluck it out' to the dominant malaise that he saw in the rich man's heart.
-His wealth was stumbling him, it was inhibiting him spiritually.
+Comparing Jesus' advice with Paul's advice we see that Jesus was applying the principle of 'if thy right eye offends you, pluck it out' to the dominant malaise that he saw in the rich man's heart.
+His wealth was stumbling him.
+It was inhibiting him spiritually.
 This is why he chose to stick to his possessions rather than accept the invitation to follow Jesus literally.
 So it is possible for another man to become perfect whilst retaining excess possessions.
 For Paul did not say to Philemon: If you want to be perfect sell Onesimus!!

 7 For you